aymara/lima/lima_linguisticprocessing/src/linguisticProcessing/core/SpecificEntities/Overview_RuledBasedRecognizerAndNER.md

  - Constraints are called during matching process.
 Constraint have been designed as conditions which must be fulfilled to pass a transition or to set the matching of the rule as a success.
  - Action are side-effect operation and are called when applying the rule (after the matching process, if it is a success).
- - During the matching process, vertices are added to the RecognizerMatch.
+ - During the matching process, vertices are added to (or removed from?) the RecognizerMatch.

 Arguments in functions (constraint or actions) reference elements of the rule.
 So we need identifier of rule element.
 Let's call them RuleElmtId.
-These elements of rules are abstraction which are mapped to vertex in the graph during the matching process.
+These elements of rules are abstraction which specifies the transitions of the atomaton.
+These transitions are mapped to vertices in the graph during the matching process.

-So we need to manage these identifier when adding vertices to the recognizerMatch A rule is structured, so one way to identify a rule elment is to follow this structure.
+So we need to manage these identifier of transition when adding vertices to the recognizerMatch A rule is structured, so one way to identify a rule elment is to follow this structure.
-This the way we identify rule elment in source (in the specification of the rule).
+This is the way we identify rule elments in source (in the specification of the rule).
 For example, in the folowing rule:

     @Firstname: : (@particule?
 T_Amh){1-2}:PERSON: